 Garnish with fresh parsley to serve.

-Tips and Tricks for Irish Mushroom Appetizers
+Tips for Irish Mushroom Appetizers

 If you have quesitons about the ingredients, substitiutions or tips for cooking success, them you might find your answers here.